-Discussion with the management team confirmed that they were eager to ensure that the centre minimised the use restrictive practices and, where they were used, that their use was proportionate and deemed to be the least restrictive option.
+Discussion with the assistant director of nursing confirmed that they were aiming to reach a restraint-free environment.
+Where restrictive practices were used, they had ensured that their use was proportionate and deemed to be the least restrictive option.

 There was a restraints policy in place which gave clear guidance on how restrictive practice was to be managed in the centre.
-The person in charge was the restrictive practice lead and a restraints register had been established to record the use of restrictive practices in the centre.
-The plan was to review this document every three months and for a review of restraint use to be included in the centre's annual review of quality and safety.
+The person in charge was the restrictive practice lead and a restraints register had been established to record the use of restrictive practices in the centre and was updated each week.